 Most of central Taipei is flat and streets are properly organized so walking about and biking can be quite pleasant.
 Although bike lines are not very common, locals drive with care.
 Public transport is excellent; it consists of Metro and buses.
 The Metro network is so developed that it virtually makes no sense using buses or taking a taxi.
 It is easy to use and the ticket cost depends on the distance.
 Taxis are reliable, safe, and relatively inexpensive.
 They are the best option at night, when the metro doesn’t operate.

 Taipei is a true hidden gem.
 A fascinating mixture of fancy and trashy, it is a live display of multicultural heritage settled inside a beautiful natural environment.
 It is also a city full of contrasts: on one side you have a super rich futuristic metropolis with fascinating public transport and hi-tech towers, on the other eclectic temples, memorial halls and narrow alleys with street markets.
 But it’s so much more than that.
 It is home to several great museums and some incredible destinations just a step away.
 Natural hot springs appear to be everywhere with Beitou and Wulai being the most popular.
 Treks on the Elephant Mountain reward you with spectacular views and if you are too lazy just take the Maokong Gondola all the way up.
-In Taipei there is something for everyone and if you get bored you have a serious problem.
+There is something for everyone, even if you only have 48 hours in Taipei.

 Taipei Travel Guide